filamentphp/filament/packages/forms/docs/06-advanced.md

 ## Using closure customisation

-All configuration methods for [fields](fields) and [layout components](layout) accept callback functions as parameters instead of hardcoded values:
+All configuration methods for [fields](fields) and [layout components](layout) accept closures as parameters instead of hardcoded values:

 ```php
 use App\Models\User;